Kodály notation

 Do type

-The source singing pitch is the “original” pitch of the song.
-The recommended singing pitch is the pitch that will be used for students to sing the song.
+The source singing pitch refers to the "original" pitch of the song, while the recommended singing pitch is the pitch that students are advised to use when singing the song.

 Transposed Kodály